pywbem/pywbemtools/docs/appendix.rst

 by DMTF.
 A full description can be found in :term:`DSP1033`.

 These methodologies describe how a client can discover the central instances of a management profile.
-Discovering the central instances through a management profile is the recommended approach for clients, over simply enumerating a CIM class of choice.
+Discovering the :term:`central instances` through a :term:`management profile` is the recommended approach for clients, over simply enumerating a CIM class of choice.
 The reason is that this approach enables clients to work seamlessly with different server implementations, even when they have implemented a different set of management profiles.